From Despair to Renewed Hope: How Ketamine Infusions Changed One Woman's Life

 Jessica's story is an example of the hope ketamine infusions can bring to individuals struggling with treatment-resistant depression.
 While it may not be the right solution for everyone, it is worth exploring for those who have exhausted other options.

 In conclusion, ketamine infusions can provide a significant improvement in depressive symptoms, as was the case with Jessica.
-If you or someone you know are struggling with depression, please call The Practice at 904.877.1100 or talk with your mental health provider about the treatment options available.
+If you or someone you know are struggling with depression, please call The Practice at 904.877.1100 or talk with your provider about the treatment options available.

 References: